liambll/MRI-cardiac-segmentation/README.md

 #### 2. How do you/did you verify that the pipeline was working correctly?
 * I added unittest for data_generator
-* I also looked at log to inspect if the data index generated in each epoch is as intended
+* I also looked at the log to inspect if the data index generated in each epoch is as intended

 #### 3. Given the pipeline you have built, can you see any deficiencies that you would change if you had more time?
 If not, can you think of any improvements/enhancements to the pipeline that you could build in?